The weekly list of free educational events and resources for the association community

 Speakers:

-- David Upbin, Mortgage Bankers Association
+- David Upbin, Vice President of Education and Strategy, Mortgage Bankers Association

 Thu 2/19 at 1 p.m. – Finding Sponsors for Transformation, Not Activities